akrone-hach/awesome/README.md

 - [Kali Linux on Windows 10](https://whitedome.com.au/re4son/voodoo-kali/) - When you got windows you can still play
 - [Raspi Post mortem analysis](http://jakob.space/blog/investigating-a-shellbot-aa-infection.html) - This is a great write up of a Raspberry pi that was compromised on home network
 - [Huge list of papers on Fuzzing](https://github.com/wcventure/FuzzingPaper) - A large collection of papers on fuzzing
+- [Infosect Blog](https://blog.infosectcbr.com.au/) - Infosect is a hackerspace in Canberra Austrailia.
+The blog has a lot of detailed posts describing various attacks and exploits around Linux.
+The blog may be hard to navigate YMMV.

 [back to top](#contents)